apache/hudi/rfc/rfc-63/rfc-63.md

 record-level indexing, cater to a diverse set of use cases, enabling efficient point lookups and reducing the data scanned during queries.
 This is usually done in two ways:

-- **Partition pruning**:  The partition pruning relies on a table with physical partitioning, such as Hive partitioning.
+- **Partition pruning**:  The partition pruning relies on a table with physical partitioning, such as Hive-style partitioning.
   A partitioned table uses a chosen column such as the date of a `timestamp` column and stores the rows with the same date to the files under the same folder or physical partition, such as `date=2022-10-01/`.
 When the predicate in a query references the partition column of the physical partitioning, the files in the partitions not matching the